johentsch/ms3/docs/manual.rst

     .. program-output:: python examples/parse_other_directory.py

-    Most methods of the :py:class:`~ms3.parse.Parse` object have a ``keys`` parameter to perform an operation of a particular group of files.
+    Most methods of the :py:class:`~.parse.Parse` object have a ``keys`` parameter to perform an operation of a particular group of files.

 4. Parse the scores.

-    In order to simply parse all registered MuseScore files, call the method :py:meth:`~ms3.parse.Parse.parse_mscx`.
+    In order to simply parse all registered MuseScore files, call the method :py:meth:`~.parse.Parse.parse_mscx`.
     Instead, you can pass the argument ``keys`` to parse only one (or several) selected group(s) to save time.
 The argument ``level`` controls how many log messages you see; here, it is set to 'critical' or 'c' to suppress all